 Vanuatu is one of the safest countries by international standards.
 Besides petty theft and minor drug use, serious crimes such as sexual harassment or armed robbery are rare.

-With eight volcanoes–five of them being active volcanoes–the country is at risk of volcanic activity, including eruptions, ash clouds, and lava flows in volcanic areas, which can impact travel and safety.
+With eight volcanoes–five of them being active volcanoes–the country is at risk of volcanic activity, including eruptions, ash clouds, and lava flows in volcanic areas, which can impact travel safety and security.

 Is Vanuatu a peaceful country?